Shrouq810/IoT/README.md

 Hydrologic–Hydrodynamic Flood Inundation Modeling Enhanced by IoT Water-Level Measurements in a Data-Scarce Basin
 ## Data Availability

-Due to GitHub file size limitations, the dataset supporting this study is available upon request.
+The IoT observation datasets used in this study are publicly available through the CHORDS Portal at: http://ec2-3-20-76-86.us-east-2.compute.amazonaws.com/.